 Day 1: Reykjavík – Hvammur – Vatnsdalur – Sveinsstaðir

-Pick up between 07:30 and 08:30 in the morning from pick up points in Reykjavik www.busstop.is.
+Pick up at 08:30 in the morning from BSI Bus Station in Reykjavik.
 Please be ready at the earliest pick up time and be ready in your riding clothes.
 Transfer by bus from Reykjavík to Hvammur Farm, where we meet horses and guides.
 We start our ride through Vatnsdalur valley.
 This beautiful valley is the setting of the Vatnsdæla-Saga.
 We ride along the banks of River Vatnsdalsá before crossing over to the western side of the valley.
 Our ride ends at Sveinsstaðir Farm and we return to Hvammur Farm for our overnight stay.
 (Approx. 25 km)

 Day 2: Hvammur – Sveinsstaðir – Hóp – Borgarvirki – Þverá - Hvítserkur